 All teams, including project teams, need a certain level of trust.
-People trust others based on their beliefs related to their ability, integrity and disposition to be good.
-It is also an emotional response.
+People trust others based on their beliefs related to their own ability, integrity and disposition to be good.
+Is is also an emotional response.
 People tend to experience positivity when they trust another person.
-Project team members generally come together with a medium to high level of trust in their teammates.
+Project team members generally come together with a medium to high level of trust in their team mates.
 It is a knowledge-based trust that people are generally good.
-They also believe that Project Managers and HR Specialists have made good choices in bringing the team together that share a common purpose, characteristics, skills and experiences.
+They also believe that Project Managers and HR Specialists have made good choices in bringing the team together that share common purpose, characteristics, skills and experiences.

-Trust is quite fragile, especially in new relationships, because people base it on assumptions.
+Trust is quite fragile, especially in new relationships because people base it on assumptions.
 To ensure trust builds and does not decrease, HR Trainers could provide initial training to build trust with Trust Building Activities.
-Some examples are icebreakers, the trust fall, being led around blindfolded and creating pairs of obstacle courses.
-During the project, trust may drop off.
-HR Trainers can help rebuild trust within the group by providing similar training that was offered at the beginning of the project.
-One of the easiest ways to build and maintain trust with project team members is to schedule team and trust-building activities regularly.
+Some examples are ice breakers, the trust fall, being led around blind folded, and creating pairs obstacle courses.
+During the project, trust may drop-off.
+HR Trainers can help re-build trust within the group by providing similar training that was offered at the beginning of the project.
+One of the easiest ways to build and maintain trust with project team members is to schedule team and trust building activities on a regular basis.

 Trust within a team is important to the success of a project.
-There are many trust-building exercises that Human Resources Specialists can use in workshops.
-However, as an HR Specialist, who would go about building individual trust?
+There are many trust building exercises that Human Resources Specialists can use in workshops.
+However, as an HR Specialist who would go about building individual trust?
 How would you go about establishing trust for yourself within the team?